sujeet4github/MyLangUtils/LangKotlin/Idiomatic/README.md

 ### Use apply() for Grouping Object Initialization

 The extension function apply() helps to group and centralize initialization code for an object.
-Besides, we don’t have to repeat the variable name over and over again.
+Besides, we don't have to repeat the variable name over and over again.

 See Apply.kt